rumca-js/RSS-Link-Database-2022/2022/11/2022-11-03/https.theintercept.comfeed.lang.en_entries.md

-# Source The Intercept, Source URL:https://theintercept.com/feed/?lang=en
+# Source The Intercept, Source URL:https://theintercept.com/feed/?lang=en, Source language: en-US

 ## Democratic Consultants Cash In on AIPAC Spending — Even as It Tries to Hand the House to Republicans
  - [https://theintercept.com/2022/11/03/democratic-consultants-aipac-summer-lee/](https://theintercept.com/2022/11/03/democratic-consultants-aipac-summer-lee/)
  - RSS feed: https://theintercept.com/feed/?lang=en
  - date published: 2022-11-03 22:20:51+00:00
- - tags: None

 <p>The firms helped attack progressive Summer Lee during the primary.
 Now, in a tight general election, AIPAC is all in on the Republican.</p>
 <p>The post <a href="https://theintercept.com/2022/11/03/democratic-consultants-aipac-summer-lee/" rel="nofollow">Democratic Consultants Cash In on AIPAC Spending — Even as It Tries to Hand the House to Republicans</a> appeared first on <a href="https://theintercept.com" rel="nofollow">The Intercept</a>.</p>